 Legal Options for Maritime Workers

-If you are a maritime employee, your job is significantly different from most jobs on land, from your work hours to the tasks you perform while onboard the vessel.
+If you are a maritime employee, your job is significantly different from most jobs on land, from your work hours to the tasks you perform while onboard maritime vessels.
 In addition, you may travel from land to harbor to open water regularly, making it challenging to determine jurisdiction if local laws apply.

 For these reasons, maritime workers are not regulated by the same employment laws as most workers.
 Instead, the federal government has separate laws to provide for the rights of all maritime workers, including contractors, part-time workers, and full-time crew members.

-The Jones Act and similar laws seek to provide maritime workers with the help they need after a workplace injury.
+The Jones Act and similar laws seek to provide seamen with the help they need after a workplace injury.
 When accidents lead to time away from work, missed wages, medical expenses, and other costs and losses, these laws help workers to:

 - Pay for medical treatment